 Dispersions- elastomeric or resinous product dissolved in a solvent carrier.
 Dispersions are applied to substrates and allowed for the solvent to evaporate prior to use.
 A dispersion allows a very thin film to be applied.

 Durometer – resistance to indentation.
-The measure of the crosslink density of a rubber sample via ASTM D-2240.
+The measure of a rubber sample via ASTM D-2240.